mqsoh/watcherl/README.md

 # Watcherl

-There is only one supported workflow and that is to load an Erlang shell that will compile `src/*.erl` files when they are changed and output them to `ebin`.
+Do you have Erlang code in `src/*.erl`?
+Do you want it output to `ebin/*.beam`?
-The new `ebin/*.beam` files will trigger the shell to reload the modules.
+Would you like to run an Erlang shell that will automatically compile your modules and then reload them into the running shell?

     docker run --interactive --tty --rm --volume $(pwd):/workdir mqsoh/watcherl